D

 What Factors can Influence the Cost of Living in Prescott?

 Utilities: Similar to the prices of any goods or services, utility expenses can fluctuate widely, contingent on variables such as climate, available energy sources, geographical location and state regulations.
 Costs associated with electricity, water, heating, and waste disposal can differ in magnitude, depending on the specific city or state.
-In Prescott, the utilities index registers at 9.7% lower than the national average.
+In Prescott, the utilities index registers at 12.5% higher than the national average.

-Transportation: If public transportation is limited or not available, residents may need to own and maintain vehicles, which can add to the cost of living.
-Gas, insurance, regular maintenance and potentially lease or finance payments will all need to be paid on a monthly basis.
-In Prescott, the transportation index is 4.3% higher than the national average.
+Transportation: In cities with limited or no public transportation, residents may find it necessary to own and maintain vehicles, thereby elevating the cost of living.
+Monthly expenditures include fuel, insurance, routine maintenance and potential lease or financing commitments.
+In Prescott, the transportation index stands at 0.7% lower than the national average.

 Where is the Data From?